Non-Owner Car Insurance: Coverage Options for Drivers Without a Vehicle

 Does non-owner car insurance cover me when I rent a car?

 Generally, yes.
 Non-owner insurance provides liability coverage when you drive vehicles you do not own, including rentals.
-However, it does not cover damage to the rental vehicle itself—for that, you would need collision or comprehensive coverage, which non-owner policies do not include.
+However, it does not cover damage to the rental vehicle itself — for that, you would need collision or comprehensive coverage, which non-owner policies do not include.

 Will non-owner insurance cover damage I cause to a friend’s car?

-Typically, no. Non-owner insurance covers liability—meaning injuries or damage you cause to others.
+Typically, no. Non-owner insurance covers liability — meaning injuries or damage you cause to others.
 Damage to the vehicle you are driving is not covered under most non-owner policies.
 The vehicle owner’s insurance would usually need to cover that damage.

 Is non-owner insurance required by law?

 For most drivers, non-owner insurance is optional.
 However, it may be required if your state mandates proof of insurance for license reinstatement and you do not own a vehicle.
+Check with your state’s motor vehicle agency to confirm whether a filing requirement applies to your situation.

 Can I get non-owner insurance with a poor driving record?